dpriskorn/ItemSubjector/README.md

                         Limit matching to scientific articles without P921 main subject -su, --show-search-urls
-                        Show an extra column in the table of search strings with links
+                        Show an extra column in the table of search strings with links -iu, --show-item-urls
+                        Show an extra column in the table of items with links
 ```
 # License
 GPLv3+